 ما يصيب المؤمن من هم ولا غم ولا نصب ولا وصب ولا حزن ولا أذى حتى الشوكة يشاكها إلا كفر الله بها من خطاياه

-« Worry, care, sadness, problem, harm will not overtake the believer, up to the point that even a thorn will pierce and he will feel pain, except that Allah forgives sins because of this "(Imam al-Bukhari).
-The slightest pain or any trial Allah establishes as a cause for washing away sins or exalting a degree.
+« A believer will not be overtaken by anxiety, worry, sadness, problem, harm, to the point that even a thorn will pierce him and he will feel pain, except that Allah forgives sins because of this "(Imam al-Bukhari).
+The slightest pain or any test Allah establishes as a reason for washing away sins or exalting one’s degree.

-The absence of trouble is a cause for concern
+Absence of troubles is a cause for concern

-A person should not worry if troubles are often sent down on him, but it causes concern, then if there are no troubles at all, as the Messenger of Allah (peace and blessings be upon him) said: “ There is no good in a slave whose property does not decrease and does not experience bodily diseases, verily, Allah loves a slave who is tested and who shows patience during testing"(Ibn Abi Dunya).
-Similarly, the Prophet (peace and blessings be upon him) said:
+A person should not worry if troubles are often sent to him, but he is worried if there are no troubles at all, as the Messenger of Allah (peace and blessings be upon him) said: “ There is no good in a slave whose property is not diminished and who has not experienced bodily illnesses; verily, Allah loves a slave whom he tests and shows patience when tested."(Ibn Abi Dunya).
+The Prophet (peace and blessings be upon him) also said:

 من يرد الله به خيراً يصب منه

-« To whom Allah desires good, he sends calamities "(Imam al-Bukhariy).
+« To whom Allah wishes good, he sends disasters "(Imam al-Bukhariy).

 How to be patient